 - A list of UNC faculty conducting research that interests you.
 You can search UNC biomedical research faculty here.

 If you have additional questions, please contact email@example.com.

 No late applications will be accepted.
-Review of applications will begin in mid-JULY, so get your applications in early!
+Review of applications will begin in early JULY, so get your applications in early!

 BBSP Preview Weekend Schedule of Events